Top 10 Frequently Asked YNAB Budgeting Questions

 It’s a lot to take in all at once, so it’s no wonder that you’ve got budgeting questions.
 We’ve got a ton of resources to help you get started, all depending on your learning style:

 - If you learn by watching YouTube videos: watch this video.
 Learn everything you need to know on your time.
 You’ll learn the YNAB method, plus how to start and use your YNAB budget.

-- If you like to work with a real, live person: join a free open Q&A session.
+- If you like to work with a real, live person: join a free workshop.
 Sign up for one (or 10) of our live workshops.
 They’re short, jam-packed with useful information, and our amazing teachers always have answers for your specific budgeting questions.

 - If you learn by reading: Check out our Ultimate Getting Started Guide.
 When you’ve digested that novella, read up on our breakdown of the Four Rules.